smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 He looks out the window of the boathouse, where sunlight is sparking on the Charles River.
 It’s a windy day and the water is choppy, but those are typical rowing conditions in Boston.
 Crews learn to adapt to the chop and row proficiently in a headwind.
 “I’ve always felt comfortable in the job, even from the beginning.
 I like that age group of people; I like working with people who are motivated,” he says.
 “I love the sport and being on the water.
 I’ve always liked it, from the beginning.”

-Footnotes to be added to explain rowing things
-Email colgan’s source (one of tony’s boatmates from Harvard)